bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 The following request uploads a zipped shapefile named ``roads.zip`` and creates a new store named ``roads``.

 .. note:: Each code block below contains a single command that may be extended over multiple lines.

-.. todo:: What is the syntax for running this command when roads.zip isn't in the same path?

 .. code-block:: console